D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/05_visual.md

 Use `-as`, `-rs` or `-ls` to indicate all spectral channels, range of channels or list of channels.
 Note: The first Python index is 0, but the code will add 1 to all subplots in order to avoid displaying “Channel 0”.

-Similarly, if the code finds `*_npa.h5` files in the `-d` folder, you must indicate flux and channel information.
+Similarly, if the code finds any `*_npa.h5` files in the `-d` folder, you must indicate flux and channel information.
 The syntax of the NPA arguments is similar to the spectral arguments.

-Use `-n` to plot all emission, or select individually with `-np` (NPA) and `-pn` (pNPA).
+Use `-n` to plot all NPA flux, or select individually with `-np` (NPA) and `-pn` (pNPA).

 Use `-an`, `-rn` or `-ln` to indicate all NPA channels, range of channels or list of channels.